AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/Response.md

-MSAL will return an `AuthenticationResult.ts` object as a response to all public request APIs:
+MSAL will return an `AuthenticationResult.ts` object as a response to all acquire token APIs:

 #### `msal-browser` public APIs for token acquisition:
 `loginPopup`, `acquireTokenPopup`, `acquireTokenSilent` or `handleRedirectPromise`